-Possible Models for Writing Achievement Outcomes
+Possible Models for Writing Descriptions of Learning

-The frameworks reviewed provide a number of models, the relevance, use, advantages and disadvantages of which can be considered by the Expressive Arts AoLE group.
+The frameworks reviewed provide a number of models, the relevance, use, advantages and disadvantages of which can be considered by the Languages, Literacy and Communication AoLE Group.
 These models are considered in the next sections.

-Almost all the frameworks considered include, in one way or another, very detailed descriptions of the knowledge, skills, capabilities and aptitudes that constitute successful achievement in the Expressive Arts.
-Learners show progression in these achievements as they move through stages of learning (whether specified standards to be achieved at particular ages or, in a few cases, descriptions of what learners can do at successive stages of a learning journey irrespective of age).
-This level of detail in descriptions of achievement is an important feature for the CAMAU Project to consider.
+Almost all the frameworks considered include, in one way or another, very detailed descriptions of the knowledge, skills, capabilities and aptitudes that constitute successful achievement in language education.
+They show progression in these achievements as learners move through stages of learning (whether specified standards to be achieved at particular ages or, in a few cases, descriptions of what learners can do at successive stages of a learning journey irrespective of age).
+This level of detail in descriptions of learning is an important feature for the CAMAU Project to consider.
 One of the aims of the Project is to develop a progression framework that will help teachers and learners to see, and indeed to develop automatic awareness of, the appropriate next steps as dialogue and assessment for learning take place during the learning process.
-Key decisions for the Expressive Arts group arise concerning both the determination of the central aspects of achievement in the AoLE and the specification of the appropriate (that is, helpful and manageable) level of detailed description of achievement.
-Another necessary decision concerns the best location of detail.
-Should this information be situated within the curricular/progression framework itself or in associated material available to teachers as part of their continuing professional development?
+Key decisions for the Languages, Literacy and Communication group arise concerning both the determination of the central aspects of learning in the AoLE and the specification of the appropriate (that is, helpful and manageable) level of detailed description of it.
+Another necessary decision concerns the best location of detail: within the curricular/progression framework itself or in associated material available to teachers as part of their continuing professional development?